opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 -------------------
 These measurements are used to randomize an individual's response to a query in the local-DP model.

-See the `Randomized Response notebook <randomized-response.html>`_ for code examples and more exposition.
+See `Randomized Response <randomized-response.html>`_ for code examples and more exposition.

 .. list-table::